Personalized In-Store Shopping

 We showcased Find In Store at the HCDE Open House and presented our design process to the Nordstrom UX team.
 At the end of the Open House, we got the Best in Show Award.

-We won the Best in Show Award at the HCDE Open House.
-It was my first time to work most competitively and to win an award in my entire career path.
-Through this project, I learned to work diligently with the mindset that ‘I can do this.’
-I learned to think of the user and the business goal throughout the design process to fulfill the company’s productivity.
+We won the Best in Show Award at the HCDE Open House.It was the first time I had ever worked so competitively, and winning an award was a huge accomplishment for me in my career.
+During this project, I learned to work diligently with the mindset that 'I can do this.'
+I also learned to prioritize the user's needs and the business goals throughout the design process in order to increase the company's productivity.

 See More

-Remind HolderGentle reminder for office workers
+Remind HolderGentle Reminder for Office Workers